 A joint example happens in Seitokai Yakuindomo.
 When Tsuda compliments the miso soup dinner the three student council girls make for him and his sister, they stare at him expectantly after mentioning which part of the soup they prepared individually.

 In Tenchi Muyo!
 Ryo-Ohki, Ryoko attempts to do this to win over Tenchi in episode 7.
-However, as she has no tastebuds to taste her meal and she's not willing to get Sasami, their resident cook, into the mix, the results are disastrous.
+However, as she has no tastebuds to taste her meal and she's not willing to get Sasami, their resident cook, into the mix,note and doesn't trust her mother Washu enough to ask her to restore her sense of taste the results are disastrous.
 She ends up giving up, though.

 Wendy Garret tries this in GUN×SWORD, but the plan fails because Van never gets to eat the meal she prepared, at least the first time.